ProgrammingBlockchain/ProgrammingBlockchain/README.md

 ## Quick feedback
 If you notice any mistakes, and don't want to fix them yourself, open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
-If you are reading this book with GitBook, you can also create a quick inline comment.
+If you are reading this book with GitBook, you can also create a quick inline comment by clicking "+" button for the paragraph.

 ## How can I fix a typo?
 Aka quick contribution
 1. Find [the book on Github](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)